XLB: A differentiable massively parallel lattice Boltzmann library in Python: Introduction

-Recently, machine learning techniques have become increasingly recognized as valuable tool in scientific computing, ranging from molecular interactions and protein synthesis to astronomical and geophysical phenomena~\cite{fluke2020surveying,baron2019machine,wang2018deepmd,zhang2020dp,jumper2021highly, wang2022deep, salehipour2019deep}.
+Recently, machine learning techniques have become increasingly recognized as valuable tool in scientific domains, ranging from molecular interactions and protein synthesis to astronomical and geophysical phenomena~\cite{fluke2020surveying,baron2019machine,wang2018deepmd,zhang2020dp,jumper2021highly, wang2022deep, salehipour2019deep}.
 Machine learning algorithms have been applied to many disciplines in physical sciences~\cite{carleo2019machine,brunton2021applying}, to interpret large data sets, or uncover new scientific knowledge from raw data~\cite{jia2021physics,radovic2018machine,vasudevan2021machine,hochreiter2018machine}.
 When combined with traditional scientific computing methods, machine learning can significantly enhance both the speed and accuracy of simulations and analyses~\cite{edelen2020machine,chen2022wavey}.
-In fluid dynamics, the application of machine learning techniques has led to noble advancements in improving turbulence models, optimizing flow configurations, or predicting complex flow phenomena with high accuracy~\cite{vinuesa2022enhancing,kochkov2021machine,fukami2020assessment, salehipour2019deep}.
-Differentiable fluid simulations when combined with deep learning approaches has demonstrated progress in a range of applications, from fast and accurate fluid flow prediction to learned turbulence models, shape optimization, and fluid control~\cite{schenck2018spnets,takahashi2021differentiable,wandel2020learning,belbute2020combining,brahmachary2023unsteady,holzschuh2023score,um2020solver,list2022learned,chen2021numerical}.
+In fluid dynamics, the application of machine learning techniques has led to novel advancements in improving turbulence models, unsteady flow prediction, optimizing flow configurations, or predicting complex flow phenomena with high accuracy~\cite{vinuesa2022enhancing,halder2024reduced,kochkov2021machine,fukami2020assessment, salehipour2019deep}.
+Differentiable fluid simulations when combined with deep learning approaches have demonstrated progress in a range of applications, from fast and accurate fluid flow prediction to learned turbulence models, shape optimization, and fluid control~\cite{schenck2018spnets,takahashi2021differentiable,wandel2020learning,belbute2020combining,brahmachary2023unsteady,holzschuh2023score,um2020solver,list2022learned,chen2021numerical}.

 The Lattice Boltzmann Method (LBM), originating from the kinetic gas theory, has emerged in recent decades as a widely accepted technique for tackling complex fluid dynamics problems.
 Its algorithmic foundation, built upon a simple yet effective `collide-and-stream' mechanism on Cartesian grids, makes it highly parallelizable and exceptionally suitable for use with GPUs and TPUs.
 LBM has proven to be a promising methodology in simulating laminar and turbulent flows, subsonic and supersonic flows, flow through porous media, free-surface and multiphase flows, as well as complex flows involving fluid-solid interaction, combustion, and foaming phenomena~\cite{huang2015multiphase,renard2021improved,liu2016multiphase,grunau1993lattice,mccracken2005multiple,ataei2021lbfoam,ataei2019numerical,thurey2004free,ginzburg2003lattice,ataei2022hybrid,schreiber2011free, chiavazzo2009combustion}.
 Recently, the integration of machine learning methods with LBM-based simulations has opened new frontiers in the field, providing enhanced capabilities such as the development of fast surrogate models and improved acoustic predictions~\cite{ruttgers2020prediction, chen2021compressed, golsanami2022characterizing, zhu2021numerical, da2020ml, hennigh2017lat, bedrunka2021lettuce, guo2016convolutional}.